-“Welcome to worship at the Union Church in Waban.
-We are a spiritually inclusive faith community that is child cherishing, mission and outreach minded and fully accessible.
-Whether you are sure in your beliefs or surely do not what to believe you are welcome here and our worship together is enriched by your presence.”
+About Worship at the Union Church – “Welcome to worship at the Union Church in Waban.
+We are an inclusive faith community that is child cherishing, and mission and outreach minded.
+Whether you are sure in your beliefs or surely do not what to believe you are welcome here and our worship together is enriched by your presence.

 It is with these words of welcome that we begin our worship service every Sunday morning at 10:00 a.m.
 They are words we take very seriously.
 Our community was founded on the conviction that faith is too large to exclude.
 We are committed to a life of discipleship growing together in what it means to “love kindness, do justice and walk humbly with our God” (Micah 6:8).